Xiltalo/Gamebook-engine/README.md

 you are an adventurer on a road and you get to a fork in the path.
 If you go right you die instantly, killed by a lion.
 If you go left you find a cool treasure.

 let's put it in practice.
-first, we'll write the next needed for the adventure :
+first, we'll write the text needed for the adventure :